L E O N C O U N T Y A C A D E M I C L E A G U E Leon County ACADEMIC LEAGUE

 Thomas Jefferson High School for Science and Technology, in Alexandria, Virginia, has four NAQT national championships plus more than sixteen Virginia titles in a different question format.
 Paul M. Dorman High School, in Roebuck, South Carolina, has been a national contender every year since 1983 and hosts the annual Cavalier Academic Challenge.

-The two-format design of the Leon County league (Quick Recall for the regular season, NAQT for the January championship) follows the proven recipe.
+The Leon County league runs both formats: Quick Recall for the regular season and NAQT for the January championship.

 Inaugural season